blackJJW/matrix-boot-me/README.md

 ## ✨ Overview

-`MATRIX-BOOT-ME` is a simple Python script that generates a boot-sequence-style animated GIF — inspired by classic terminal aesthetics and *The Matrix*.
+`MATRIX-BOOT-ME` is a lightweight Python script that generates a terminal-inspired animated GIF, simulating a neural system startup and shutdown.
-It simulates a futuristic neural system startup and shutdown, complete with personalized identity, tech stack, and contact info — typed out character by character.
+It features personalized identity, tech stack, and contact information — all typed out character by character in a retro-futuristic terminal aesthetic.

 ---